daryllxd/lifelong-learning/self-improvement/rework.md

 ####  Why grow?

 Why is that?
 What is it about growth and business?
 Why is expansion always the goal?
 What's the attraction of big besides ego?
 (You'll need a better answer than  "economies of scale.")
 What's wrong with finding the right size and staying there?

 Grow slow and see what feels right--premature hiring is the death of many companies.
 And avoid huge growth spurts too--they can cause you to skip right over your appropriate size.

 Have you ever noticed that while small businesses wish they were bigger, big businesses dream about being more agile and flexible?
 And remember, once you get big, it's really hard to shrink without firing people, damaging morale, and changing the entire way you do business.

 Ramping up doesn't have to be your goal.
 And we're not talking just about the number of employees you have either.
 It's also true for expenses, rent, IT infrastructure, furniture, etc. These things don't just happen to you.
 You decide whether or not to take them on.
 And if you do take them on, you'll be taking on new headaches, too.
-Lock in lots of expenses and you force yourself into building a complex businesss--one that's a lot more difficult and stressful to run
+Lock in lots of expenses and you force yourself into building a complex businesss--one that's a lot more difficult and stressful to run.

 #### Workaholism